DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 675: "I found the ears but I lost the fluff!
 Where's the fluff?!" -DeviCat (29-Jul-19)
 * 676: "I just drew a cute nose!
 Where did it go??? ![devicatAWW](https://static-cdn.jtvnw.net/emoticons/v1/300358727/1.0 "devicatAWW") ?" -DeviCat (31-Jul-19)
 * 677: "Confetti Kindness with butt and love ![devicatCAKE](https://static-cdn.jtvnw.net/emoticons/v1/1857251/1.0 "devicatCAKE") ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") ![devicatLOVE](https://static-cdn.jtvnw.net/emoticons/v1/1291592/1.0 "devicatLOVE") ." -DeviCat (31-Jul-19)
+* 678: "First Name!
+Do you just want more butts added to you??" -DeviCat (10-Aug-19)

 There may be quotes newer than these that have yet to be collected.